psrikanthm/WhatChat/README.md

 and -> Export Chat, lets name it "_chat.txt".

 Though only parser to extract texts from Whatsapp conversations is implemented currently.
-The techniques used here can be extended to any kind of mesaging tools which allow users to download their conversations
+The techniques used here can be extended to any kind of mesaging platforms which allow users to download their conversations

 First convert the chat file into list of instances of `Message` making sure that the order of conversation is preserved.